 The first step in diagnosing kidney cancer will be a scan to look for masses in your kidney.
 There are several different types of kidney tumours, and they can behave quite differently; some are aggressive, while others are not.

-Just over 10% of patients develop clear cell (9%) or papillary (2%) kidney cancers, which are more aggressive and more likely to metastasise.
+A small number of patients develop clear cell or papillary kidney cancers, which are more aggressive and more likely to metastasise.
 However, with regular scans, these tumours will be found and removed early, reducing the likelihood of them spreading.

 Staging and Grading of kidney cancer

 The stage and grade of your tumours will also affect how successful your treatment is.

 The TNM staging system (Tumour, lymph Nodes, Metastasis) is used to determine the stage of kidney tumours.
 These measures are then combined to give your tumour an overall stage from 1 to 4 (1).

 Stage 1 – The tumour is localized to the kidney and is less than 7 cm.